 For District employees provided with email, the email is considered a regular avenue of communication and should be checked by employees frequently.

 Communications and information accessible via the network are subject to monitoring and/or review at any time and should not be assumed to be private and can be subpoenaed.

+Under the California Public Records Act, in addition to the District compliance with request for records, an employee may be required to provide a copy of anything the employee has written if it relates to District business in a substantive way and if it does not fall into any of the specific categories of records that are exempt from disclosure under the Act.
+The requirement applies to writing not only on District devices but also on personal devices, according to a California Supreme Court ruling issued in March 2017.
+The requirement applies to all forms of writing, including emails and texts as well as documents and other types of written communication.

-Any employee, upon learning of an inappropriate use or a compromise (a breach, unauthorized access, suspected unauthorized changes, deletions, additions, or viewing) of one or more of the District’s Enterprise Data Systems; or any other system used within the District) or the district network has potentially occurred, shall immediately notify his or her supervisor who shall notify the appropriate Associate Superintendent and the Director of Technology to initiate a prompt investigation.
+Any employee, upon learning of an inappropriate use or a compromise (a breach, unauthorized access, suspected unauthorized changes, deletions, additions, or viewing) of one or more of the District’s Enterprise Data Systems (Illuminate, Harris Oasis (QSS), Gmail, Google Drive, network servers; or any other system used within the District such as School Messenger or Remind) or the district network has potentially occurred, shall immediately notify his or her supervisor who shall notify the appropriate Associate Superintendent and the Director of Technology to initiate a prompt investigation.

 Unacceptable Use